 - 1 can Swanson’s All Natural Beef Broth or 1 beef soup bone and 1 1/2 cups water

 Rinse meat, pat dry with paper towels and salt and pepper all sides.
-Heat the oil in a large Dutch oven (Le Creuset #28).
-Brown the meat on all sides, then remove it and and set it on a plate.
-Add chopped onions, carrots and celery (mirepoix) to the Dutch oven and sauté until they start to brown.
-Add mushrooms, garlic and sugar/honey and cook 30 seconds.
-Return the meat to the Dutch oven along with any juices that were released.
-Add broth or bones and water.
-Add the herb and bay leaf.
-Bring the liquid to a simmer.
+Heat a large Dutch oven (Le Creuset #28).
+Drizzle about 1 tablespoon of oil in the pot.
+Sear the meat on all sides, then remove it and and set it on a plate.
+Drizzle the remaining oil oil in the pot and add the chopped onions, carrots and celery (mirepoix) and sauté for two minutes.
+Add broth or bones and water and return the roast to the pot along with any juices that were released.
+Place the springs of thyme or rosemary, the sliced garlic and the bay leaf around the sides.
+Bring the liquid to a boil.
 Remove from heat.
 Cover the Dutch oven with foil and place the lid on top.
 Place in a 275 degree oven and bake 4 hours.

 Use the juices as is (it’s not necessary to strain and no seasoning is needed) for au jus, or make gravy (see below).